awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 # What Is the AWS Command Line Interface?<a name="cli-chap-welcome"></a>

-The AWS CLI is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.
-With minimal configuration, you can start using functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your favorite terminal program\.
+The AWS Command Line Interface \(AWS CLI\) is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.
+With minimal configuration, you can start using functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your favorite terminal program:
 + **Linux shells** – Use common shell programs such as `bash`, `zsh`, and `tsch` to run commands in Linux, macOS, or Unix\.
-+ **Windows command line** – On Microsoft Windows, run commands in either PowerShell or at the Windows command prompt\.
++ **Windows command line** – On Windows, run commands in PowerShell or at the Windows command prompt\.
-+ **Remotely** – Run commands on Amazon EC2 instances through a remote terminal such as PuTTY or SSH, or with Amazon EC2 systems manager\.
++ **Remotely** – Run commands on Amazon Elastic Compute Cloud \(Amazon EC2\) instances through a remote terminal such as PuTTY or SSH, or with AWS Systems Manager\.

 All IaaS \(infrastructure as a service\) AWS administration, management, and access functions in the AWS Management Console are available in the AWS API and CLI\.
 New AWS IaaS features and services provide full AWS Management Console functionality through the API and CLI at launch or within 180 days of launch\.

-The AWS CLI provides direct access to AWS services' public APIs\.
+The AWS CLI provides direct access to the public APIs of AWS services\.
 You can explore a service's capabilities with the AWS CLI, and develop shell scripts to manage your resources\.
-Or, you can take what you learn to develop programs in other languages with the AWS SDKs\.
+Or, you can take what you learn to develop programs in other languages by using the AWS SDKs\.

-In addition to the low level, API equivalent commands, several AWS services provide customizations for the AWS CLI\.
-Customizations can include higher level commands that simplify using a service with a complex API\.
-For example, the `aws s3` set of commands provide a familiar syntax for managing files in Amazon S3\.
+In addition to the low\-level, API\-equivalent commands, several AWS services provide customizations for the AWS CLI\.
+Customizations can include higher\-level commands that simplify using a service with a complex API\.
+For example, the `aws s3` set of commands provide a familiar syntax for managing files in Amazon Simple Storage Service \(Amazon S3\)\.

 **Example Upload a file to Amazon S3**
 `aws s3 cp` provides a shell\-like copy command, and automatically performs a multipart upload to transfer large files quickly and resiliently\.